livkx/cadmus/README.md

 ### Development
 Cadmus is written in Python 3.6, making use of PyQt5 and the Fman Build System (fbs).
 To get the project up and running, first clone the repository.
-Next create a virtualenv using Python 3.6 (fbs doesn't support any higher), and run `pip install -r requirements.txt`.
+Next create a virtualenv using Python 3.6 (fbs doesn't support any higher), you can use `python3 -m venv cadmusvenv` - I've already set up .gitignore to use cadmusvenv as the venv name but you could use something different and add to your .gitignore.
+Now just run `source cadmusvenv/bin/active` then `pip install -r requirements.txt`.

 Next, clone the [noise suppression for voice repository](https://github.com/werman/noise-suppression-for-voice), and build it (see the readme in the repo for more details).
 Locate the output file `librnnoise_ladspa.so` and move it to `src/main/resources/base`.
 Alternatively you can download the zip archive & locate the relevant file from the resources section of the repository, if you don't want to build from source.